What is IIoT?

 Equipment tracking

-Asset tracking gives companies real-time visibility into the location and status of an asset or cargo via GPS tracking.
+Asset tracking technology gives companies real-time visibility into the location and status of an asset, cargo, or small equipment via GPS tracking.
 Businesses can check on assets no matter where they are in the supply chain.
 When goods are at risk of getting damaged—for instance, a refrigerated trailer not cooling properly—the IIoT system springs into action.
 It notifies managers, giving them the chance to prevent or fix the situation.
-Equipment tracking also reveals utilization and potential inefficiencies.
-For example, a business might find an underutilized asset or piece of equipment.
-They can choose to redeploy it elsewhere instead of buying a new asset or sell it to avoid maintaining it.

 Predictive maintenance

 IIoT-generated data can predict when machinery, equipment, or a vehicle needs servicing—before it breaks down.
-To do this, organizations use IIoT data to continuously monitor equipment performance.
+To do this, organizations use vehicle telematics technology and IIoT data to continuously monitor equipment performance.
 They set up equipment conditions or a baseline level of acceptable performance, such as temperature or vibration measurement.
 If the equipment’s performance dips below acceptable conditions, the IIoT system can notify stakeholders that it’s time for maintenance.
-Predictive maintenance minimizes equipment downtime and the costs associated with downtime.
-In fact, 51% of organizations are leveraging AI for predictive maintenance, enabling them to reduce equipment downtime and minimize operational costs.
+Predictive maintenance minimizes equipment downtime and the maintenance costs associated with downtime.

 Better customer satisfaction

 Businesses can enhance customer satisfaction with tools like asset tracking and predictive maintenance.
 For instance, a dispatcher can build trust and offer transparency by sharing asset arrival times with customers.
 Or companies can go the extra mile by proactively offering service, knowing a piece of equipment will have an issue or experience failure.
-Manufacturers and product designers can use IIoT usage insights to refine their products.
+Manufacturers and product designers can use IIoT usage insights to refine their production processes.
 AI-enabled solutions are helping future-looking organizations further enhance customer satisfaction.
-For organizations already using AI across their operations, 42% say that they have experienced benefits in customer and community support.

 Why you should select Samsara as your IIoT platform

-The Samsara Connected Operations Platform helps over 20,000 customers across every industry capture and centralize all data—including data from sensors, cameras, and OEM integrations—on one unified platform.
+The Samsara Connected Operations Cloud helps over 20,000 customers across every industry capture and centralize all data—including data from sensors, cameras, and OEM integrations—on one unified platform.
 (No need to jump to different windows and software.)
 And because Samsara’s user-friendly platform is built in the cloud, businesses can access information from anywhere, 24/7.